 If privileged access controls are overly restrictive, they can disrupt user workflows, causing frustration and hindering productivity.
 Since end users rarely complain about possessing too many privileges, IT admins traditionally provision end users with broad sets of privileges.
 Additionally, an employee’s role is often fluid and can evolve such that they accumulate new responsibilities and corresponding privileges—while still retaining privileges that they no longer use or require.

-All of this privilege excess adds up to a bloated attack surface.
-Routine computing for employees on personal PC users might entail internet browsing, watching streaming video, use of MS Office and other basic applications, including SaaS (e.g., Salesforce.com, GoogleDocs, etc.).
+All this privilege excess adds up to a bloated attack surface.
+Routine computing for employees on personal PC users might entail internet browsing, watching streaming video, use of MS Office and other basic applications, including SaaS (e.g., Salesforce.com, GoogleDocs, Slack, etc.).
 In the case of Windows PCs, users often log in with administrative account privileges—far broader than what is needed.
 These excessive privileges massively increase the risk that malware or hackers may steal passwords or install malicious code that could be delivered via web surfing or email attachments.
 The malware or hacker could then leverage the entire set of privileges of the account, accessing data of the infected computer, and even launching an attack against other networked computers or servers.

 IT teams commonly share root, Windows Administrator, and many other privileged credentials for convenience so workloads and duties can be seamlessly shared as needed.
 However, with multiple people sharing an account password, it may be impossible to tie actions performed with an account to a single individual.
 This creates security, auditability, and compliance issues.